 Developing spaces in the region is vital to encouraging growth in SMEs in Manufacturing and Engineering.
 As can be seen in the following section, a vast number of Manufacturing businesses are based on Industrial estates.
 In simple terms, an industrial estate provides business space for companies.
 In order to encourage growth, sites must look to develop their offerings.
 The simplest way of encouraging growth is to provide incubation services, be it rent free start up space, or simply business support services.
+There are more than 50 Industrial estates and Business parks across Cambridge and Peterborough, along with at least 8 Science or Research Parks.
 Having a well advertised site is key for development.
 If a site has good signage and a strong online presence, it opens up a large number of growth opportunities.
 Companies looking for premises are drawn to well organised sites, especially if incubation services are provided to nurture start-ups and help them grow.
 The biggest success for an incubation space is to see businesses outgrow their space.